P

 How To Take Care Of Parson Russell Terriers

 The key to caring for a Parson Russell Terrier is to keep them occupied.
-These are not couch potato dogs that can lay around all day doing nothing.
+These are not couch potato dogs that can lie around all day doing nothing.
 If they are not provided opportunities for vigorous play and exercise, they will create their own.
 This is a dog that will play a very big part in your life.

-The Best Dog Food For Parson Russell Terriers
+The Best Dog Food

 Three Parson Russell Terriers side by side on an autumnal meadow

-This breed is usually rewarded with treats for good behavior so they might be fed a bit less at mealtimes to avoid overfeeding.
+This breed is usually rewarded with treats for good behavior, so they might be fed a bit less at mealtimes to avoid overfeeding.

 Since training a PRT may well involve the provision of treats for good behavior, this should reduce their overall everyday supply of dog food.
-As high energy as they are, an occasional serving of real meat can help keep them in top form.
+As high-energy as they are, an occasional serving of real meat can help keep them in top form.

 Maintenance And Grooming

 Exercise and attention are the two main things you will need to provide for dogs of this breed.
 Their coats are rather weatherproof and do not require more than an occasional brush out in most cases.
-They do not shed very much provided they have a proper diet.
+They do not shed very much, provided they have a proper diet.
 If it becomes unbalanced, they will begin to shed a little bit more than usual.
-So long as they get proper care, they are not hypoallergenic but can be very little trouble to look after.
-Their nails will need trimming This is especially true for indoor animals that do not have any opportunity for digging.
+So long as they get proper care, they are not hypoallergenic, but can be very little trouble to look after.
+Their nails will need trimming.
+This is especially true for indoor animals that do not have any opportunity for digging.

 Training